urbit/azimuth-js/README.md

 const cjs = require('constitution-js');
 ```

-Use the functions in `cjs.constitution`, `cjs.ships`, `cjs.polls`, and
+In general: use the functions in `cjs.constitution`, `cjs.ships`, `cjs.polls`,
-`cjs.pool` to interact with the corresponding Ethereum contracts.
+and `cjs.pool` to interact with the corresponding Ethereum contracts.
 Use
 `cjs.check` to verify any required state is what you expect it to be.
 `cjs.txn` contains functions for signing and sending transactions, and
 `cjs.utils` mostly re-exports useful utility functions from